Ens Etang de l'Archevêque in VilledomerEns Etang de l'Archevêque in Villedomer

 3. The Choisille Valley Saint-Cyr-sur-Loire

-Walking loops of 3, 7 or 10 km.
+Walking trails of 3, 7 or 10 km.

 4. Les prairies du Roy Beaulieu-lès-Loches

 Take a stroll along the interpretation trail through this wetland area on the banks of the Indre.
-It’s part of the “in the footsteps of Foulques Nerra” hike (7km), which explores Loches (a town of art and history and a member of France’s most beautiful detours) and Beaulieu-lès-Loches (Petite Cité de Caractère).
+It’s part of the ” In the footsteps of Foulques Nerra ” trail (7 km), which takes in Loches (a town of art and history and one of France’s most beautiful detours) and Beaulieu-lès-Loches(Petite Cité de Caractère).

 [#ENVIRONNEMENT] Les animaux des Prairies du Roy